vokhotnikov/getclean-course-project/README.md

     it can be done by changing the single statement that calculates `matchingFeatures` value in the `extractTidyData` function.

-1. Uses descriptive activity names to name the activities in the data set
+1. Uses descriptive activity names (from the `activity_labels.txt` file to name the activities in the data set)

-1. Appropriately labels the data set with descriptive variable names.
+1. Appropriately labels the data set with descriptive variable names (from the `features.txt` file)

 1. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+    The id columns are `Activity` and `Subject` in that order, since it is more likely that one can be interested in variations of the variables over subjects in a particular activity.